andrealorenzon/testo_tesi/tesi.md

 * ADASYN
 * and, of course, ROSE.

-### Chosen metrics
+### Choice of metrics

-The following metrics has been collected, for every model/dataset/resampler combination:
+The following metrics have been measured, for every model/dataset/resampler combination:

 * precision
 * recall